Geodan/pg2b3dm/md5_queries.md

 - Check spatial indexes

 - limit 'not in' list of md5 hashes from above level, e.g. only use the hashes of the geometries that intersect the tile envelope

+- idea: make a temporary blacklist table with the to be exluded hashes?